kelson8/GTAIVMissionScripts/Readme.md

 * spcellphone.c - Mostly label items, rename g_U91 to cellphone3Dstructure, found in debug print lines.
 * spcellphonemain.c - Mostly label items, rename g_U91 to cellphone3Dstructure, found in debug print lines.
 * webcraplist.c

+There is more in here, you'll just have to look at the commit history for what I have modified

 I have a list of GTA IV natives and trying to figure out what they do and have some examples for them in the ```Natives.md``` file located in the Guides/IV folder in this repo.